Research Protections Policies

 BIOHAZARDOUS AGENTS AND RADIOISOTOPES IN ANIMALS:

-For University Park and all other campus locations except for COM, any IACUC submission involving a biohazardous agent or radioisotope also will require prior approval by the Institutional Biosafety Committee (IBC) or the University Isotopes Committee (UIC), respectively.
-The investigator must submit a separate safety protocol to the IBC describing procedures for work with biohazardous materials used with animals.
-The University Biosafety Officer, in consultation with animal care personnel, will aid investigators in designing appropriate safety protocols for the handling and disposal of animals contaminated with biohazardous materials.
-The University Radiation Safety Officer will advise investigators in the development of safety protocols involving the use of radioisotopes.
+For UP and all other campus locations except for COM, any IACUC submission involving a biohazardous agent or radioisotope also will require prior approval by the Institutional Biosafety Committee (IBC) and the University Isotopes Committee (UIC), respectively.
+The investigator must obtain separate approvals by the IBC (see Policy RP11) and UIC (see Policies SY14 and SY15) as appropriate.
+The University Biosafety Officer, in consultation with animal care personnel, will aid investigators in designing appropriate safety protocols for the handling and disposal of animals and related materials contaminated with biohazardous materials.
+The University Radiation Safety Officer will assist the University Biosafety Officer in the development of safety protocols involving the use of radioisotopes.
+For IACUC submissions involving hazardous chemicals, the University Biosafety Officer will work with animal care personnel and investigators to design safety protocols for the use of hazardous chemicals.

 FURTHER INFORMATION: